Back to state guides

 Annual Revenue Cap and Allowed Sales Channels in Connecticut

-Connecticut's cottage food law sets a clear annual sales cap and a clear fulfillment rule: sell directly to the customer, and do not ship.
+Connecticut's cottage food law gives you a clear annual sales cap and a clear fulfillment rule: sell directly to your customer, and don't ship.

-Under Connecticut General Statutes Section 21a-62b, as amended by Public Act 22-8, the annual gross sales cap for any licensed Connecticut cottage food operation is $50,000 per calendar year.
-Cottage food operators are required to maintain accurate records of all sales, which must be made available to the Connecticut Department of Consumer Protection (DCP) upon request to verify compliance with this cap.
-If gross sales exceed $50,000, the operator must transition to a commercial food establishment license.
+Under Connecticut General Statutes Section 21a-62b, as amended by Public Act 22-8, your annual gross sales as a Connecticut cottage food operation are capped at $50,000 per calendar year.
+You'll need to keep accurate sales records and hand them to the DCP if they ask, so they can confirm you're under the cap.
+If your gross sales go past $50,000, you've outgrown the cottage food license and have to move up to a commercial food establishment license.

 ✓ Tip